torrencetfieldssec/Cybersecurity-portfolio-/network-security/README.md

 ![Detailed Packet Capture](screenshots/ns-first-packet2.PNG)
 ## Suricata Network Monitoring Explaination

-Suricata is an open-source network threat detection engine that functions as an IDS/IPS and network security monitoring tool.
+Suricata is an open source network threat detection engine that functions as an IDS/IPS and network security monitoring tool.
 It inspects network traffic in real time, detecting suspicious patterns, anomalies, and known threats using rules and signatures.
 The images below shows me using Suricata to monitor and analyze network packets for security events.

 ---